AstroBoy1/AstroBoy1.github.io/docs/_posts/2016-08-23-UltimaEngine.markdown

 categories: jekyll update
 ---

-My friend Marcus and I created this Ultima chess engine: [blog link][lichess-link] We used alpha-beta pruning with mini-max search code and custom evaluation functions for the position to guide the engine towards good positions, written in Python.
+My friend Marcus and I created this Ultima chess engine: [github link][lichess-link] We used alpha-beta pruning with mini-max search code and custom evaluation functions for the position to guide the engine towards good positions, written in Python.